Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 Refer to [this documentation](docs/provision-elms-with-terraform.md) for information on how to provision the ELMS infrastructure using terraform.

-> Note: [Monitor alert architecture](#monitor-alerts-architecture-reference) and Device Provisioning Service is not supported with the Terraform deployment.
+> Note: [Monitor alert architecture](#monitor-alerts-architecture-reference), Device Provisioning Service and Distributed Tracing sample are not supported with the Terraform deployment.

 ## Understanding required application settings